User Management

 If this fails:

-1. Confirm the file is the latest one sent by sales.
+1. Confirm the key is the latest one from the service portal and is copied in full.

 When to Use: